Case Study · Crisis & Emergency Response

 We identified a message worth saving.
 The task fell to me: rescue the edit without returning to the field for a reshoot.

 I stripped the piece down to its usable core, preserving the audio and moments where the message held.
-To cover the cuts — and to remove the children from frame entirely — I pulled from b-roll I had already recorded in the field: the back of a child's head, small hands reaching up, environmental cutaways that communicated CICs were actively engaged with kids in the community without ever showing a face that required a release.
+To cover the cuts and to remove the children from product entirely, I pulled from b-roll I had already recorded in the field: the back of a child's head, small hands reaching up, environmental cutaways that communicated CICs were actively engaged with kids in the community without ever showing a face that required a release.

 What started as a compliance problem became an editorial opportunity.
 The b-roll didn't just cover the problem; it enriched the story.
-The result is a piece that tells the story the CIC wanted to tell — legally, clearly, and with a narrative that wasn't there in the original cut.
+The result is a piece that tells the story the CIC wanted to tell with a narrative that wasn't there in the original cut.

 Shooting horizontal for vertical